Robert J. Carroll

 Policy devolution and cooperation dilemmas (with Chris Reenock and David Konisky) Forthcoming in Journal of Theoretical Politics.

 Strategic avoidance and rulemaking procedures (with Peter Bils and Lawrence Rothenberg) Journal of Theoretical Politics 36(2): 156–185.
 2024.
+PDF

 Costly signaling in autocracy (with Amy Pond) International Interactions 47(4): 612–632.
 2021.